chihyinwang/Notes-Conversational-Selling-Playbook/README.md

     *❌  "Our product does X, Y, and Z to help people do this better."*

     *✅  "Our customers deal with this issue, how are you addressing it?"*

+# 📍 Establish Trust in Moments

 ## 🔷 Build Trust and Credibility When Cold Calling

 ### 🔶 Popcorn Question